MohamedAshraf7122/Customer-Churn-Prediction-and-Analysis/README.md

 ## ➡️ Next Steps
 The project will now proceed to the subsequent milestones as outlined in the project plan.

-* **Milestone 3: Machine Learning Model Development and Optimization** 🤖: Build, train, and optimize various classification models (e.g., Logistic Regression, Random Forest, Gradient Boosting) to predict churn.
-* **Milestone 4: MLOps, Deployment, and Monitoring** ☁️: Implement MLOps practices, deploy the best-performing model as an API, and set up a monitoring system.
+* **Milestone 4: MLOps, Deployment, and Monitoring** ☁️: Implement MLOps practices, deploy the best-performing model (XGBoost) as an API, and set up a monitoring system.
 * **Milestone 5: Final Documentation and Presentation** 🎤: Compile a comprehensive final report and present the project's findings and business impact to stakeholders.